rohithreddy66666/Data_Mining_Team9/README.md

 Running the Code

 Once dependencies are installed, you can run the Python files within the Python_files folder.

-### Additional Resources

-#### Trained Models: Available on GitHub for direct use: https://drive.google.com/drive/u/0/folders/1C5yeA9Q3gu6IDUVEuR8MCbgW5e6EQMO4

-#### Dataset: Available in the folder and also on Kaggle: https://www.kaggle.com/c/asap-aes

 ### Contributors and Contributions